cnichte/md-curcuma/README.md

 Create two folders for your scripts:

-* `transport-scripts`
+* `transport-scripts` - holds the typescript source-code
 * `transport-scripts-compiled`

-The first is for the Typescript source code, the second is for the Java script that will later be compiled from it.
+The first is for the Typescript source-code, the second is for the Java script that will later be compiled from it.

 ## compile to javascript

 To simplify handling, include the following build commands in the `package.json`:

+The ts suffix in `build:ts` separates it from the golag scripts which i name `build:go`, but of course you can call them whatever you like.

 ```json
     "build:ts": "rm -rf transport-scripts-compiled && tsc",